MARBLE 101 – INTRODUCTION TO THE STONE OF LUXURY

-The History of Marble
+History of Marble

-The heat fuses together calcite, the singular particles do not melt but become malleable to be packed together tightly.
-The grey swirls are the occasional clay and sand layers folded into the white mass just like if you would bake a marble cake.
+Since ocean beds are constantly moving from the center towards the continents, this movement, combined with heat, forms the layers of marble.
+The heat fuses together calcite; the singular particles do not melt but become malleable enough to be packed together tightly.
+The visible grey swirls in marble are the occasional clay and sand layers folded into the white mass.

-The Properties of Marble
+Properties of Marble

 Marble, like other natural stones, should be cleaned with mild soaps or special stone cleaners.
 Usually, just wiping off the dirt with a wet sponge is sufficient for daily maintenance.

 It is recommended to seal your marble countertops when needed (similar to carpet cleaning, you will see when itʼs time).
-The sealer can prevent staining through penetrating and filling the pores just underneath the surface of the stone,
+The sealer can prevent staining by penetrating and filling the pores just underneath the surface of the stone,

-Marble can be refinished endless times because only a tiny layer is being taken off by the restaurateur.
-Just keep that this an undertaking that requires a lot of effort.
-And nowadays, sealers are highly effective without changing the color of the stone itself.[/vc_column_text][/vc_column][/vc_row]
+Marble can be refinished endless times, as only a minute layer is being taken off by the restaurateur.
+Just keep in mind that this an undertaking that requires a lot of effort.
+Nowadays however, sealers are a highly effective form of protection without changing the color of the stone itself.